-To run SQL Workbench/J a Java 8 runtime environment or higher is required.
-You can either use a JRE ("Runtime") or a JDK ("Development Kit") to run SQL Workbench/J.
+SQL Workbench/J requires a Java 8 (or higher) runtime environment.
+You can either use a JRE ("Runtime") or a JDK ("Development Kit").

 Once you have downloaded the application's distribution package, unzip the archive into a directory of your choice.
 Apart from that, no special installation procedure is needed.